soccermatics/twelve-gpt-educational/model cards/model-card-personality-test.md

 #### Tell it what data to use

 The creation of personality descriptions is handled by the `description.py` script.
 Using the z-score results, the script generates a personalized paragraph for each individual.
-Each paragraph includes at least one phrase corresponding to each of the five personality traits.
-Each phrase will have an adjective depending on the z-score.
+Each paragraph contains at least two phrases reflecting each of the five personality traits.
+The phrasing is determined by the z-score, where one phrase is influenced by the direction of the z-score (positive or negative) and the other incorporates an adjective based on its magnitude.
+The positive or negative sign of the z-score dictates the tone, while the magnitude of the z-score is used to assign an adjective that characterizes the trait.
 This is done by the function `categorie_description` as we can see in the following table (refer to Table 3).

 The description is followed by two adjectives for each category, determined by the z-score's direction—positive or negative.

-Extraversion will be described as *outgoing and energetic* if the z-score is positive, and as *solitary and reserved* if the z-score is negative.
+Extraversion will be described as *outgoing and energetic* when the z-score is positive, accompanied by the phrase, "The candidate tends to be more social.".
+For a negative z-score, extraversion will be characterized as *solitary and reserved*, with the phrase, "The candidate tends to be less social.".
-Neuroticism will be characterized by *sensitive and nervous* for a positive z-score, and *resilient and confident* for a negative z-score.
+Neuroticism will be described as *sensitive and nervous* for a positive z-score, with the additional phrase, "The candidate tends to experience more negative emotions and anxiety.".
+For a negative z-score, it will be characterized as *resilient and confident*, and we add, "The candidate tends to experience fewer negative emotions and less anxiety.".
-Agreeableness will include *friendly and compassionate* if the z-score is positive, while *critical and rational* will apply if it is negative.
+Agreeableness will be framed as *friendly and compassionate* when the z-score is positive, with the phrase, "The candidate tends to be more cooperative, polite, kind, and friendly.".
+For a negative z-score, it will be described as *critical and rational*, along with the phrase, "The candidate tends to be less cooperative, polite, kind, and friendly.".
-Conscientiousness will be described as *efficient and organized* for a positive z-score, and *extravagant and careless* for a negative one.
+Conscientiousness will be described as *efficient and organized* for a positive z-score, with the phrase, "The candidate tends to be more careful and diligent.".
+For a negative z-score, it will be characterized as *extravagant and careless*, with the phrase, "The candidate tends to be less careful and diligent.".
-Openness will have the adjectives *inventive and curious* if the z-score is positive, and *consistent and cautious* otherwise.
+Openness will be described as *inventive and curious* for a positive z-score, with the phrase, "The candidate tends to be more open to new ideas and experiences.".
+For a negative z-score, it will be characterized as *consistent and cautious*, with the phrase, "The candidate tends to be less open to new ideas and experiences.".

 Table 3: The thresholds and text descriptions are used to interpret the Z-score values, translating them into words to effectively describe the candidate.
 | **Z-score value**      | **Text description**                   |